mikelogaciuk/dockerworld/mongodb-single-node/README.md

 cp .env.sample .env
 ```

-And copy default `sample-mongo-init.sh` as `mongo-init.sh` and edit depending on your needs:
+And copy default `sample-init.sh` as `mongo-init.sh` and edit depending on your needs:

 ```shell
 cp sample-mongo-init.sh mongo-init.sh